 If you find it a bit finicky to click the tiny interface buttons used in the Lock section, you can also lock the various aspects of your layer using the Layer Attributes dialog box, although I find this much too slow unless you need to change a bunch of settings all at once.

 Most of the confusion around layer locking comes from previous versions of GIMP.
-GIMP 2.8 only had limited locking options, but the latest 2.10 updates all include the more sophisticated locking options shown in this quick tip.
+GIMP 2.8 only had limited locking options, but the 2.10 updates all include the more sophisticated locking options shown in this quick tip.

 Even though it wasn’t a full version number update, GIMP still added quite a few new features.
 Remember that it’s always a good idea to keep your software up to date, especially when it’s free software.